Your $5,000 Honda Civic is only a new exhaust, some coilovers and a sound system away from becoming a $10,000 Honda Civic.

 If you have a liability-only policy -- the very cheapest, bare-bones policy -- you have zero coverage on your vehicle.
 All you have is some protection from lawsuits if you hit someone.

 To have your car repaired or replaced, you have to buy collision and comprehensive insurance.
 Collision fixes physical damage to your own car when you hit something (or someone who is uninsured hits you).
-Comprehensive covers other physical damage, such as theft and vandalism.
+Comprehensive covers theft and damage from flooding, hail, falling objects, vandalism and animal strikes.
 Both of them will pay the actual cash value of your car if it’s totaled.
 But the actual cash value of your car is the cost to replace it with one similar to what you were insuring.

 With some insurance companies, collision and comprehensive coverage will automatically include some small amount for aftermarket parts, typically $1,000.
 Even so, it’s still a good idea to take photos and keep receipts for the improvements you make.